MarkOates/fullscore/documentation/developer_documentation.md

   not.
 - Transpose - will transpose a note by an integer value.
 Note that transpositions are whole numbers only.

-Note that at the time of this writing, the filenames are post-fixed with `*Transform.h`.
-Those postfixes are redundant and should eventually be removed.
-The classnames themselves are correct (e.g. `Transform::AddDot`), though the namespace should probably be plural (`Transforms::`).

 ## Actions